Nageswari-droid/Locache/README.md

 ```

 **Adding key-value pair to the datastore**

 - Key, Value, Time to live(optional) are the parameters to add new item in datastore.

 ```
 const cache = await objectName
       .create(key, value, timeToLive)
       .catch((err) => {
         throw new Error(err);
       });
 ```

 **Reading value from datastore**

-  - key is the only parameter to read an item from datastore
+- key is the only parameter required to read an item from datastore

 ```
 const value = await objectName
       .read(key)